-The Fragrant Tea Olive will grow in all kinds of soil, from clay to sand, as long as it is well-drained.
+The Fragrant Tea Olive is tolerant of a wide range of sun and shade.
+Its growth will be most dense in full-sun, but it will happily grow in light and even moderate shade too.
+It will also grow in all kinds of soil, from clay to sand, as long as it is well-drained.
 It prefers a steady supply of water, but it is moderately drought-resistant once established.
-It is also tolerant of a wide range of sun and shade.
-Its growth will be most dense in full-sun, but it will happily grow in light and even moderate shade too.
-It is free of pests and diseases so little attention is needed, making this truly a low-maintenance, self-sufficient plant.
+It is free of pests and diseases, so little attention is needed, making this truly a low-maintenance, self-sufficient plant.

 During the first growing season water your plant once a week, or even more on sandy soil during hot weather.
 Once established it should be watered regularly but it will tolerate dry periods quite well.
 Little or no pruning is required for the Fragrant Tea Olive as it will naturally develop into a rounded shape.
 It can be trimmed if required and this is best done shortly after flowering has finished.
 Mulch over the roots and be careful with grass-trimmers and garden tools as the bark is thin and easily damaged.

-Our Fragrant Tea Olives are true to the original form of this plant and will be ideally suited for your needs.
-However we are constantly renewing our stock so our customers get fresh, healthy plants, so supplies of this tree may be limited.
-To avoid disappointment order now.
+Over time the most attractive, compact and free-flowering forms of the Fragrant Tea Olive have been selected and to preserve these ideal properties the plant must be produced correctly.
+Our plants are produced from stem pieces of the best-looking plants, so avoid cheaper seedling plants which will be variable and may lack all this plant’s ideal qualities.
+All of the Fragrant Tea Olives that we have to offer are true to the original form of this plant and will be ideally suited for your needs.
+However, we are constantly renewing our stock to ensure our customers get fresh, healthy plants, so supplies of this tree may be limited.